run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Departments.md

 * A Project is associated with a single Department.
 Multiple Projects can be associated with the same Department.
 * A Department, like a Project is associated with a Quota.
-* A Department quota supercedes a Project quota.
+* A Department quota supersedes a Project quota.

 ### Overquota behavior

-Consider an example from an academic use case: the Computer Science department and the GeoPhysics department have each purchased 10 DGXs with 80 GPUs, totalling a cluster of 160 GPUs.
-The two departmentes do not mind sharing GPUs as long as they always get their 80 GPUs when they truly need it.
-As such, there could be many Projects in the GeoPhysics department, totalling an allocation of 100 GPUs, but anything above 80 GPUs will be considered by the Run:AI scheduler as overquota.
-For more details on overquota scheduling see: [The Run AI Scheduler](../../Researcher/Scheduling/The-Run-AI-Scheduler.md).
+Consider an example from an academic use case: the Computer Science department and the GeoPhysics department have each purchased 10 DGXs with 80 GPUs, totaling a cluster of 160 GPUs.
+The two departments do not mind sharing GPUs as long as they always get their 80 GPUs when they truly need it.
+As such, there could be many Projects in the GeoPhysics department, totaling an allocation of 100 GPUs, but anything above 80 GPUs will be considered by the Run:AI scheduler as over-quota.
+For more details on over-quota scheduling see: [The Run AI Scheduler](../../Researcher/Scheduling/The-Run-AI-Scheduler.md).

 __Important__ __best__ __practice:__ As a rule, the sum of the department allocation should be equal to the number of GPUs in the cluster.